Dismalitie/Shell-Projects/README.md

 5: Run the .exe to finish!

 ## Patch Notes: v2.1-PTB

+NOTE: A new beta subversion of ShellAPI has been released, meaning the patch notes won't be updated until a full version comes out: ShellAPI is now FULLY STANDALONE (with limitations that will soon be fixed)!
+To launch this new test release, download "ShellAPI Client v2 (BETA).exe" and run it; it will now launch completely on its own, with no external folders to drag and drop.

 ```ini
 [+] Boostrapper package is now smaller and has a new icon